Questions & Answers

 A: The main benefit of using solar thermal energy is being able to harness the sun’s heat for efficient and clean energy.
 Solar thermal energy is a sustainable and eco-friendly solution to reducing the reliance on fossil fuels while also lowering energy costs.

-A: Solar thermal panels perform best with direct sunlight, as it maximizes heat absorption.
+A: Solar thermal systems perform best with direct sunlight, as it maximizes heat absorption.
 However, they can still operate efficiently on cloudy or overcast days, though at reduced efficiency.
 Even in indirect sunlight, solar thermal systems can generate useful heat, making them versatile for varying weather conditions.

 Q: Is solar power better than fossil fuels?

-A: When it comes to sustainability and being a clean and renewable source of energy, solar power is better than fossil fuels which are known to release significant amounts of carbon dioxide and other pollutants that may cause harm to the environment.
+A: When it comes to sustainability and being a clean and renewable source of energy, solar power is better than fossil fuels, which are known to release significant amounts of carbon dioxide and other pollutants that may cause harm to the environment.

 Contact Us